-Succulents are resilient and can look beautiful all year round, but there are some times of the year they become inactive.
+Succulents are resilient and can look beautiful all year round, but there are some times of the year when they become inactive.
 Therefore, you need to know when to expect their active growing season and the dormant period to adjust appropriate care techniques.

 Check out this succulent dormancy table below for a rough idea of the dormant period for different succulent genera.